zahrabakhshalizadeh/maryrosecook.com/_posts/2010-10-18-pistol-slut-third-demo.md

 categories:
   - Uncategorized
 ---
 It's starting to turn into a game.
 Last night, as I played through the level, I felt a first jolt of fun.
 I've made the frame much wider to allow the pitched battles that I think are going to be the core of the game.
 I've added mortars, floating Chinese lanterns and four planes of parallax scrolling.
 I added and then removed cycling of the colour of the sky from dark to light to dark.
-The police don't accidentally shoot each other any more, and they throw grenades.
+The enemies don't accidentally shoot each other any more, and they throw grenades.

 It is so fun to work on a game.
 It's a completely different type of programming from making a website.
 There are far more interactions between different elements.
 It is a machine with parts working in concert, whereas a website is a landscape with disparate lanes leading away from each other.
 [Tom Klein Peter][1] said [this][2] of building Audiogalaxy: